 When is the best time to visit the North Solitary Islands?

 We were told to aim for the warmer months to scuba dive the Solitary Islands.
 The water can get quite cold in winter.
 We dived there in mid-November, and a few in our group were cold.
 However, if you are brave enough to dive there during the colder months, you will get to see from the boat the humpback whales migrating!

-The best time for diving the North Solitary Islands is where there is no wind and the northernly are to be avoided.
+The best time for diving the North Solitary Islands is where there is no wind and the northernlies are to be avoided.
 If it has rained a lot the previous days, there’s a risk of green water and poor visibility.

-Are there other things to do in the North Solitary Island?
+Are there other things to do on the North Solitary Island?